 This fund was set up to support the outstanding players financially during their stint with the national team to finance their tertiary education during or after their stint with the national team or any post-career opportunities and to reward the youth paddlers for their continued commitment and dedication to the sport of table tennis in Singapore.

 One Team Singapore Fund

 This fund was set up to support Team Singapore athletes directly in their training and competition.
-It will also provide Team Singapore athletes with post-sport career or education support.

 The movement of One Team Singapore Fund is as follows: